Expense management

 4. Receipt management

 Another problem in the expense reimbursement process is receipt management.
 If you have a manual processing system, this is a nightmare.
+Storing all physical receipts, keeping them in the right files, organizing according to the steps of the process, and easy accessibility.

 Receipt management doesn’t just end here; figuring out if the receipts are fake, if there are missing receipts, and any such anomaly is a whole lot of work on top.